 UCLA Law doesn’t have LSAT score cutoffs, but it would be best if you achieved an LSAT score of 170 or higher to be a more competitive applicant.

-UCLA’s priority deadline for Early Decision is in Mid-November.
-All applications must be submitted by the beginning of February.
+UCLA’s priority deadline for Early Decision is November 15.
+All applications must be submitted by February 1.